A company cancels its plans to recover more Titanic artifacts. Its renowned expert died on the Titan

-The company that owns the salvage rights to the Titanic shipwreck has canceled plans to retrieve more artifacts from the site because the leader of the upcoming expedition died in the Titan submersible implosion, according to documents filed in a U.S. District Court on Wednesday.
+NORFOLK, Va. — (AP) — The company that owns the salvage rights to the Titanic shipwreck has cancelled plans to retrieve more artifacts from the site because the leader of the upcoming expedition died in the Titan submersible implosion, according to documents filed in a U.S. District Court on Wednesday.

-This news comes after the Everett-based Ocean Gate company completed its salvage operation of the disaster on Tuesday.

 The decision could impact a looming court battle between the company and the U.S. government, which has been trying to stop the 2024 mission.
 U.S. attorneys have said the firm's original plans to enter the ship's hull would violate a federal law that treats the wreck as a gravesite.